-- A. The objective of sailboat racing in the Herrington Harbour Sailing Association (HHSA) is to promote friendly competition while testing the skills of the skipper and crew in the spirit of fair sailing as defined by the United States Sailing Association The Racing Rules of Sailing, 2017-2020.
-A boat and her owner shall compete in compliance with recognized principles of sportsmanship and fair play. - B. HHSA supports the policies and practices of the Chesapeake Bay Yacht Racing Association (CBYRA), the Performance Handicap Racing Fleet (PHRF) of the Chesapeake, Inc., and the United States Sailing Association (US Sailing). - C. This manual is intended to provide guidance to HHSA members who are performing the duties of Race Committee.
-For the purposes of this document, the Race Committee is defined as the people on the committee boat responsible for conducting a race or series of races (regatta).
-The head of the Race Committee is referred to as the Race Officer (RO) and is often, but not always, the captain of the committee boat.
+- A. The objective of sailboat racing in the Herrington Harbour Sailing Association (HHSA) is to promote friendly competition while testing the skills of the skipper and crew in the spirit of fair sailing as defined by the United States Sailing Association The Racing Rules of Sailing for 2017-2020 (RRS).
+A boat and her owner shall compete in compliance with recognized principles of sportsmanship and fair play. - B. HHSA supports the policies and practices of the Chesapeake Bay Yacht Racing Association (CBYRA), the Performance Handicap Racing Fleet of the Chesapeake, Inc. (PHRF), and the United States Sailing Association (US Sailing). - C. This manual is intended to provide guidance to HHSA members who are performing the duties of Race Committee.
+For the purposes of this document, the Race Committee is defined as the people on the Committee Boat who are responsible for conducting a race or series of races (regatta).
+The head of the Race Committee is referred to as the Principal Race Officer (PRO) and is often, but not always, the owner or skipper of the Committee Boat.